SpiderMath/FreeCodeCamp-PythonDataAnalysis-MedicalDataVisualiser/README.md

 # Medical Data Visualizer

-Hello everyone, this is the FreeCodeCamp project submitted by me for the [Medical Data Visualizer](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer) for the certification of [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/).
+Hello everyone, this is the FreeCodeCamp project submitted by me for the [*Medical Data Visualizer*](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer) for the certification of [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/).

 Here are the instructions provided for the project:
 <details>
-<summary>Introduction</summary>
+<summary><strong>Instructions</strong></summary>
 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.

-Data description
+**Data description**
 The rows in the dataset represent patients and the columns represent information like body measurements, results from various blood tests, and lifestyle choices.
 You will use the dataset to explore the relationship between cardiac disease, body measurements, blood markers, and lifestyle choices.

 File name: [`medical_examination.csv`](./medical_examination.csv)